ramensoftware/windows-11-start-menu-styling-guide/README.md

 Replace `<image>` with your own image, a URL or a local file path.
-If you only see a fully transparent background when using a local file path, you must set a URL instead images can be jpg, jpg XR, png, bmp, svg, tiff, gif, or ico
+If you only see a fully transparent background when using a local file path, you must set a URL instead images can be jpg, jpg XR, png, bmp, svg, tiff, gif, or ico.

-Stretch can be set to none, fill, uniform, or uniformtofill None - Image is rendered at its native resolution and aspect ratio Fill - Image is stretched or squished to fill the size of the element Uniform - Image is resized to fit the element dimensions, while it preserves its native aspect ratio UniformToFill - Image is resized to fill the destination dimensions while it preserves its native aspect ratio.
+Stretch can be set to the following values:

+`None` - Image is rendered at its native resolution and aspect ratio.

+`Fill` - Image is stretched or squished to fill the size of the element.

+`Uniform` - Image is resized to fit the element dimensions, while it preserves its native aspect ratio.

+`UniformToFill` - Image is resized to fill the destination dimensions while it preserves its native aspect ratio.
 Crops to fit element.

 ### Reveal as color